-- Tutor2U Revision Workshops - Students have the opportunity to participate in revision workshops held each autumn and spring by some of the best economists in education.
+- Tutor2U Revision Workshops by some of the best economists in education.

-- Interest Rate Challenge – students have the opportunity to take part in an interest rate challenge, which involves a team of students adopting the role of the Bank’s Monetary Policy Committee determining the UK’s interest rate.
+- Interest Rate Challenge –a team of students adopt the role of the Bank’s Monetary Policy Committee determining the UK’s interest rate.

-- Tenner Challenge – the Tenner Challenge is an interactive programme that helps students to develop key employability skills including, creativity, resilience, and problem solving, with the goal of making as much profit as possible.
+- Tenner Challenge – students develop key employability skills including, creativity, resilience, and problem solving, with the goal of making profit.

-- Enterprise days are a way that young people prepare for a world which is rapidly changing.
-The department recognises this, and plans these days for whole year groups in Year 7, 8 and 9.
-Students have the chance to develop skills for learning, life and employment in a dynamic and fun way.
-These days have helped students to become confident individuals and responsible members of society.
+- Enterprise days are a way that young people prepare for a world which is rapidly changing and help students to become confident individuals and responsible members of society.

-Ways you can help your daughter at Key Stage 4
+Ways you can help your child at Key Stage 4

 Always be on the lookout for articles, tweets, TV news pieces that give you contextual examples to add to your class notes.